GEM3D/BFS3D/README.md

 source config.sh
 ```
 When prompted respond by entering 0 or 1
-* (0) : will configure PittPack for CPU clusters
+* (0) : will configure BFS3D for CPU clusters
-* (1) : will configure PittPack for GPU clusters
+* (1) : will configure BFS3D for GPU clusters

 ## Installation
-PittPack requires the following libraries
+BFS3D requires the following libraries
   * cmake
   * MPI
   * FFTW3